Made a Mistake? Here Are 5 Things To Do To Recover

 Despite the desperation and fatality that might strike you when you first make a mistake, most mistakes are actually not end-all be-all “end of the world” experiences.
 Many, in fact, can be and are resolved sooner than you can say “Will this ever get better?”

-So once you’ve taken the time to let your mind run wild like a stallion and you’ve acknowledged the mental soap opera that the mistake aroused within you, turn the switch from what wellness researchers call ‘emotion-focused coping’ to ‘problem-focused coping’.
+Once you've made room for your emotions and you’ve acknowledged the mental soap opera that the mistake aroused within you, gently turn your attention toward what can actually be done (what psychology researchers often refer to as going from ‘emotion-focused coping’ to ‘problem-focused coping’).
 Can you fix the mistake, try again, and have another go?
 If so, fix it, try again, and have another go.
 Whether it means replacing excuses with taking full responsibility, making a phone call to apologize, or mustering the confidence to go at it again, do whatever you have to do to actively improve the situation.